Shemeem Burney Abbas

 Professor and Chair of the Department of English Language and Applied Linguistics, 1980-2003

-Islam and the west; politics, law and gender in Islamic societies; linguistics and musics of South Asia (Pakistan and India); women’s studies; postcolonial English language and literature; creative writing.
+Islam and the West; politics, law and gender in Islamic societies; linguistics and music of South Asia (Pakistan and India); women’s studies; postcolonial English language and literature; creative writing.